Expand renal possibilities for all HD patients

 The Healthcare Concern

-Conventional and large middle molecules effect a range of biological functions including inflammation and cardiovascular risk.
+Medium-middle and large-middle molecules effect a range of biological functions including inflammation and cardiovascular risk.
 The retention of these molecules has been associated with higher mortality in chronic kidney disease patients.6

-Traditional high-flux membranes prescribed for use in hemodiafiltration (HDF) and high-flux hemodialysis (HF-HD) treatments have limited capability to remove conventional and large middle molecule uremic toxins.1,5,6
+Traditional high-flux membranes prescribed for use in hemodiafiltration (HDF) and high-flux hemodialysis (HF-HD) treatments have limited capability to remove medium-middle and large-middle molecule uremic toxins.1,5,6

 Hear from patients, nephrologists, and nurses alike as they share their experience prescribing HDx.
 Be reassured by the pioneering commitment of Baxter to dialysis patients the world over and learn how Theranova dialyzers are made.